Ctrl-Alt-1337/CTF/README.md

-# Skills I need to work on in order to progress
+# Skills I need to work on
- - Packed binary
+ - Packed binaries
  - Encoding/decoding
  - Deobfuscation techniques
  - Better at static analysis, especially using IDA pro.